joshbegley/nyt-latest/README.md

 `Milwaukee is a strong team when Giannis Antetokounmpo is in the game, and a terrible one when he sits.
 Can the Bucks find a solution?`\
 https://nytimes.com/athletic/6962776/2026/01/12/bucks-giannis-antetokounmpo-bench-leads/

 **Lewis Hamilton can't be another champion failed at Ferrari.
-F1 2026 will define his vow**\
+Everything rides on 2026**\
 `The 41-year-old seven-time drivers' title winner is heading into 2026 hoping for a big change in his fortunes with the Prancing Horse`\
 https://nytimes.com/athletic/6963119/2026/01/12/lewis-hamilton-f1-2026-ferrari-title-hopes/